The Possidhon Affair

 The military commissary responsible for supplying British soldiers in the region were ill prepared for their assigned task, and when supply shortages began to imperil the British campaign, Calvert took the initiative to help supply the troops.
 Sir George Brown in an April 8, 1854 letter to the Duke of Newcastle writes that Calvert was among a few dedicated patriots who took it upon themselves to help distribute supplies to coalition forces in the Dardanelles, and he further comments on Calvert's impressive skills as a diplomat.
 (This letter survives in the collection of Nottingham University.)

 However, there were those who regarded Calvert not as a patriot, but as a greedy and unscrupulous war profiteer.
-He had made risky financial arrangements, and the business ethics of traders in the Levant, as the Turkish Ottoman Empire was known, were not those of the typical London merchant.
+He had made risky financial arrangements, and the business ethics of traders in the Levant, as the Eastern Mediterranean part of the Turkish Ottoman Empire was known, were not those of the typical London merchant (see the map of the Levant to the right).
 When an investigation was made into alleged profiteering during the war, General Bagot Smith, who had been one of the commanding officers of the aforementioned military commissary, sought to deflect blame from his command to local suppliers, and he accused Calvert of having "less regard for public than for private interests."

 Allen (1999) writes that "because of Smith’s allegations, by 26 January Calvert had to answer to charges of alleged profiteering to Brigadier General Mansfield."Calvert claimed that he was nearly broke from his out-of-pocket expenses to supply the troops.
 He even suggested that he should be knighted, not castigated, for his sacrifices on behalf of the British war effort.